brunoperry/paradisecafe2/README.md

 ## Description

-I played this legendary game back in the 80's and all I can remember is how cool and "illegal" it was back then :)
+I played this legendary ZX-Spectrum 48K game back in the 80's and all I can remember is how cool and "illegal" it was back then :)

 I got the idea from [falsovsky](https://github.com/falsovsky/paradise.js) who is doing a similar project.
 I decided to give it a try and make my own remake of the game.